countoren/snipix/templates/README.md

    ```
    Note: Due to the immutable nature of the Nix store, the addition of new templates via `save-templates` might not be supported.

-4. **Usage as Nix Templates** - Initiate the tool with a specific template:
+4. **Usage as Nix Templates** - to use as basic nix flake templates:
    ```bash
    nix flake init -t github:countoren/snipix#basic
    ```